chaoss/augur/docs/new-install.md

 When data collection is complete you will see only a single task running in your flower Dashboard.

 ## Accessing Repo Addition and Visualization Front End
-Your Augur intance will now be available at http://hostname.io:port_number
+Your Augur instance will now be available at http://hostname.io:port_number

 For example: http://chaoss.tv:5038